AndreIglesias/sigmund/README.md

   Sigmund Assistant
 </h1>
 <p>
-<b>Sigmund</b> is a <a href="https://www.signal.org/">Signal</a> assistant bot for finance and home organization, writen in Python using <a href="https://github.com/AsamK/signal-cli">signal-cli</a>, that helps to create an organized financial gestor and to orchestrate the tasks and interaction of the home members.
+<b>Sigmund</b> is a <a href="https://www.signal.org/">Signal</a> assistant bot for finance and home organization, written in Python using <a href="https://github.com/AsamK/signal-cli">signal-cli</a>, that helps to create an organized financial gestor and to orchestrate the tasks and interaction of the home members.
 </p>

 <h2 id="Installation">